Grievance Understanding & Process

 - Article 8 (Grievances & Dispute Resolutions): Click here

-- Member's Potential Grievance Statement: Click here
+- Member Grievance Intake Form: Click here

 Who “owns” a Grievance?